Generic Name: tiotropium bromide and olodaterol

 Is the dose indicator on the STIOLTO RESPIMAT pointing to zero?
 The Stiolto Respimat inhaler is locked after 60 puffs (30 doses).
 If you have a sample or institutional pack, the Stiolto Respimat inhaler is locked after 28 puffs (14 doses).
 Prepare and use your new Stiolto Respimat inhaler.

 Is the dose indicator on the STIOLTO RESPIMAT pointing to zero?
 The Stiolto Respimat inhaler is locked after 60 puffs (30 doses).
-If you have a sample, the STIOLTO RESPIMAT inhaler is locked after 28 puffs (14 doses).
+If you have a sample or institutional pack, the Stiolto Respimat inhaler is locked after 28 puffs (14 doses).
 Prepare and use your new Stiolto Respimat inhaler.

 Did you repeat Turn, Open, Press (TOP) less than three times after inserting the cartridge?
 Repeat Turn, Open, Press (TOP) three times after inserting the cartridge as shown in steps 4 to 6 under “Prepare for first use”.

 For more information about STIOLTO RESPIMAT or a video demonstration on how to use Stiolto Respimat, go to www.stiolto.com, or scan the code below.
 You may also call 1-800-542-6257 or (TTY) 1-800-459-9906 for further information about Stiolto Respimat.